terrybytes/xor/README.md

                   If not supplied, xor will attempt to use the env var: "XOR_KEY".
                   Note more than one "--key=" arg can supplied on the command line and their ordering is not significant.
-  --help          display this help and exit
+  -h --help       display this help and exit
-  --version       output version information and exit
+  -v --version    output version information and exit

-Based on the idea of a one-time pad (https://en.wikipedia.org/wiki/One-time_pad), xor uses a cryptographic hashing function to generate a pad from a supplied key (or keys).
+Based on the idea of a one-time pad (https://en.wikipedia.org/wiki/One-time_pad), xor uses a hashing function to generate a pad from a supplied key (or keys).
 A unique nonce (https://en.wikipedia.org/wiki/Cryptographic_nonce) is used for each encryption operation.
 Please direct inquiries, bug reports, etc. to xor@terrybytes.io.

 ```